 Price: Prices vary widely by location, but you should be able to find a good-condition 2012 4×4 Access Cab with TRD Offroad package for under $20,000.

-The Bad: You’re going to pay what is known as the “Toyota Tax” when you buy any 4×4 Toyota, but especially the ever-popular Tacoma.
-Both the I4 and V6 engines are underpowered, but you’re probably going to want the V6 to power you to adventure, even at the loss of a few MPG.
+The bad: You’re going to pay what’s known as the “Toyota tax” when you buy any 4×4 Toyota, but especially the ever-popular Tacoma.
+Both the I4 and V6 engines are underpowered, but you’re probably going to want the V6 to power you to adventure, even at the loss of a few miles per gallon.
 Keep an eye out for frame rust, as Toyota recalled ’05-’10 to replace frames with issues.

 Why Tacoma?
 Besides the venerable Outback, you’d be hard-pressed to pull into any adventure destination parking lot and find a more prevalent vehicle.
 The reason is that this pickup keeps going when other vehicles die, and it can tackle most driving conditions the average outdoor enthusiast is going to encounter.

 Bonus: If you can get your hands on a TRD edition Tacoma, you get a selectable locking rear differential, which takes this vehicle’s off-road prowess to the next level.

 Toyota Tundra (2007-2009)

 The Double Cab 6.5-foot box with 381 horsepower i-Force V8 is probably the best setup for this truck.
 It offers plenty of seating, lots of bed space to sleep and carry gear, and enough power to move this big truck with authority.